top of page

 • 3 min read

-One thing I think people underestimate in the current AI conversation: none of this is actually free.
+One thing I think people underestimate in the current AI conversation is that none of this is actually free.
+The most valuable AI workflows usually sit behind subscriptions.
+Here are some examples:

 • ChatGPT Plus / Pro